 - Popular and famous spots in Kyoto

 Some of you might have seen a picture of the noticeable pagoda before.
 Yasaka Pagoda is a five-storied pagoda located in Hokanji Temple which was established in 592.
 The pagoda itself was destroyed by fire several times, and the current one was restored in 1440, with the support of the Muromachi Shogunate.
 The feudal military government of Japan in the middle ages.
-It is designated as a national important cultural property and welcomes tourists as a landmark in Higashiyama district.
-If you get too close, it is difficult to take good photos as the height of the pagoda (46-meter tall).
-Therefore, it is better to take photos from a distance. for example on Yasaka street with Japanese traditional houses standing along the street.
+It is designated as a National Important Cultural Properties and welcomes tourists as a landmark in the Higashiyama district.
+If you get too close, it is difficult to take good photos as the height of the pagoda (46 meters tall).
+Therefore, it is better to take photos from a distance. for example on Yasaka Street with Japanese traditional houses standing along the street.

-You can get there from Gion Shijo station, and we highly recommend you to visit Yasaka Shrine, another popular tourist spot, on the way from the station.
-It is one of the most famous shrines in Kyoto and it also known as Gion Shrine.
+You can get there from Gion Shijo Station, and we highly recommend you visit Yasaka Shrine, another popular tourist spot, on the way from the station.
+It is one of the most famous shrines in Kyoto and it is also known as Gion Shrine.
 The shrine holds an annual summer festival, The Gion Festival which is recognized as one of the biggest festivals in Japan.

-Gion area refers to a particular Geisha district located in Higashiyama district, known as the most famous Geisha area in Kyoto.
-Geisha and Maiko are professional female entertainers whose job is to entertain guests through traditional performances such as singing, dancing and playing Japanese musical instruments.
-They typically wear a kimono, Japanese traditional garment, and cover their face with a unique make-up called “Oshiroi”.
-Their remarkable appearance may look strange at first, but in the old days, the unique make-up helped them look more attractive under the candle lights in the dark room in the evening.
+Gion area refers to a particular Geisha district located in the Higashiyama district.
+Geisha and Maiko are professional female entertainers whose job is to entertain guests through traditional performances such as singing, dancing, and playing Japanese musical instruments.
+They typically wear a kimono, a Japanese traditional garment, and cover their face with a unique make-up called “Oshiroi”.
+Their remarkable appearance may look strange at first, but in the old days, their unique make-up helped them look more attractive under the candlelights in the dark room in the evening.

 Kiyomizu-Dera Temple is definitely one of the most popular tourist spots in Kyoto.
-It is a Buddhist temple established in 778, and on the list of UNESCO World Heritage Sites along with other world-famous historical sites in Kyoto.
+It is a Buddhist temple established in 778 and is on the list of UNESCO World Heritage Sites along with other world-famous historical sites in Kyoto.
 It takes about an hour to explore the entire precincts of the temple, and much longer when it gets packed with tourists.
 In spring the temple is surrounded by the many blossoming sakura trees.
-And in autumn, the temple finds itself in a sea of red, yellow and orange coloured leaves.
-The main hall was rebuilt during the Edo era, dating back about 400 years ago, which has a wooden stage standing on the steep hillside.
+And in autumn, the temple finds itself in a sea of red, yellow, and orange-colored leaves.
+The main hall was rebuilt during the Edo era, dating back about 400 years ago, and has a wooden stage standing on the steep hillside.
 It offers tourists a breathtaking view of Kyoto and its surroundings!

 There are several ways leading to the temple, and many of them are stone-paved roads that provide an impressive atmosphere in harmony with Japanese traditional houses standing along.
 It is a perfect place to try some Japanese food and get some souvenir gifts for your family and friends!